ejstacey/skill-subsonic-media/README.md

   - \<name of chromecast\>

 ## Known issues:
-  - As mentioned in the summary at the top, if you have a large library it can take minutes to initialise, and then another chunk of time (tens of seconds) to determine what you specified as \<content\>.
+  - If you have a large library it can take minutes to initialise, and then another chunk of time (tens of seconds) to determine what you specified as \<content\>.
   - Next / Previous don't always work.
 I'm using the standard AudioService Playback Control stuff, so not sure why this is yet.

 ## TODO